passbolt/passbolt_docker/README.md

 ## Advanced configuration

-What it you have your gpg keys and you want to setup a more complex configuration for passbolt?
+What if you already have a set of gpg keys and custom configuration files for passbolt?
 It it possible to mount the desired configuration files as volumes.

 ### Configuration files subject to be persisted: